 Do witnesses always tell the truth to the police?

 If you are facing criminal charges and the police tell you they have a witness, you would be right to worry.
-Witness accounts have helped secure prosections for many crimes.
+Witness accounts have helped secure prosecutions for many crimes.
 The problem is that people can place too much faith in them and forget that not all witnesses...

 Are personal breathalyzers worth it?